TESA-workshops/ageing-best-practices-2023/README.md

 |	77	|	DAL	|	Daniel Ruzzante	|	Virtual	|
 |	---	|	---	|	---	|	---	|

-## Expected deliverables

-Recommendations on what constitutes best practices for ageing procedures, otolith imaging and analyses that use age information.

-Proceedings (Can.
-Tech.
-Rep.).

-This GitHub repository to share presentations and other resources.

 ### Workshop dinner